MasseyHacks/masseyhacks-tutorials/git-and-github/README.md

 #### Adding a File:

 Git doesn't recognise new files unless you want it to.
 First, you'll need to tell Git that the file exists.
-If you haven't made a new file, however, you can skip directly to **Committing a Change**.
+If you haven't made a new file, however, and just edited an old one, you can skip directly to **Committing a Change**.

-- Terminal Users:
-	1. Use the command `git add` to add the file.
+**Terminal users**: Uue the command `git add` to add the file.
 There are lots of options to choose from:
 	- `git add <filename>`: Adds the given file and nothing else.
 	- `git add *`: Adds all the files in the current directory.
 	- `git add .`: Adds all the files in the current directory recursively.
 That means that, for a folder that is sitting within your directory, all the files and folders within that folder will be added too.

-- Desktop Users:
+**Desktop users**:

-#### Committing a Change:
+#### Committing a Change

 Now you're going to have to tell Git that you've made changes to the local repo.
+Whenever we tell git about the changes we've made to the project, we call it a commit.
+You can add multiple changes in multiple files in just one commit.
+Git will figure it all out.

+For **terminators**, committing is one simple command that you can run wherever in the directory.
+Call `git commit -m "<message>"`, where `<message>` is something to describe the changes that you've made in this change to the project.
+Trust me, you're going to want to describe your commits well.

+**Desktopians**:

+#### PUSH!

+Now we're going to make the changes that you've made to your local git repo official, by pushing them to the official online GitHub repo.

+**Termies**, make the call `git push origin master`.
+From before, you should interpret this command as pushing everything at `master`, the local git repo, to `origin`, the online official GitHub repo.
+You'll have to provide your GitHub username and password for security.

+**Deskies**,

+#### Wowow, it's in the cloud!

+Now, if you navigate back to the GitHub repo webpage, you'll be able to see the new file that you created, or any changes that you made to existing files.
+Congratulations!  :tada:  You've just made your first `add`, `commit`, and `push`!